Bombus sylvarum

+It is called the "shrill carder" because the pitch of its buzzing is more shrill than other bees and it is a carder bee – making its nest by carding material into a fabric.

 Description

 It is a small bumblebee; queens are 16–18 mm long and female workers are 10–15 mm.
 It is mostly pale yellowish in colour with a black band across the thorax, two black bands across the abdomen, and an orange tip to the abdomen.
 It flies rapidly and queens produce a high-pitched buzz.

 Behaviour

 The flight period lasts from about April to September.
 The queen bee emerges from hibernation in the spring.
 She makes a nest on or slightly below the surface of the ground among open vegetation.
 An old mouse or vole nest may be used.
 By summer, the nest may contain around 100 worker bees.
 Each nest requires about 10 km2 of suitable habitat.

 It occurs in herb-rich grassland where it feeds on nectar and pollen from a variety of flowers, especially ones that are complex or have long corollae.
 Important food plants include knapweed, woundwort, clover, vetch, red bartsia, and narrow-leaved bird's-foot trefoil.